Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

 \textbf{\underline{Implementation.}} We implement all methods in Python under the proposed unified framework, ensuring faithful and consistent reimplementation based on original papers and publicly available code.
 All experiments are conducted on 8 NVIDIA A100 (80\,GB) GPUs.
 If a method cannot finish in two days, we mark its result as ``---'' in the tables.
-Additionally, since F1 and BLEU-1 metrics are highly sensitive to answer verbosity, we apply a uniform simplification step to all generated answers.
-The specific prompt for this process is detailed in Appendix~\ref{sec:app:prompt}.
+Additionally, since F1 and BLEU-1 metrics are highly sensitive to answer verbosity, we apply a uniform simplification step to all generated answers. \revise{The specific prompt and discussion for this process is detailed in Appendix~\ref{sec:app:prompt} and Appendix~\ref{sec:app:metric}, respectively.}

-\textbf{\underline{Hyperparameter Settings.}} Unless otherwise stated, we use Qwen2.5-7B-Instruct as the default LLM backbone, as it is widely adopted in existing agent memory studies.
-The maximum context length is set to 20{,}000 tokens, and we employ greedy decoding to ensure deterministic outputs.
-For all methods that involve top-$k$ retrieval, following the previous work~\cite{kang2025memory,rezazadeh2024isolated,wujiang2025amem}, we set $k = 10$ to fit within the context length budget.
-We adopt all-MiniLM-L6-v2, a representative and widely-used sentence-transformer model, as the unified embedding model across all methods.
+\textbf{\underline{Hyperparameter Settings.}} \revise{Unless otherwise stated, we use Qwen3.5-9B as the default LLM backbone, as it represents a capable and accessible open-source model.} The maximum context length is set to 20{,}000 tokens, and we employ greedy decoding to ensure deterministic outputs.
+For all methods that involve top-$k$ retrieval, following the previous work~\cite{kang2025memory,rezazadeh2024isolated,wujiang2025amem} \revise{and based on the sensitivity analysis in Section~8.2 (Exp.7), we set $k=10$ to balance retrieval effectiveness and context length.} We adopt all-MiniLM-L6-v2, a representative and widely used sentence-transformer model, as the unified embedding model across all methods.
 All remaining method-specific hyperparameters follow the original settings reported in their respective papers and codebases.